Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 The terminal will be blocked until the job starts on the compute node.

-Similarly you could also use the native Slurm command ``srun``, for example:
+Similarly, you could also use the native Slurm command ``srun``, for example:

 .. code-block:: bash